Child Custody

 Erin N. Grieve

-Your Family Lawyer for Custody & Child Support in Nevada
+Your Trusted Reno Family Lawyer for Child Custody & Support in Nevada

 Child custody and support are very common elements of divorce cases and can be pursued at any time for the benefit of the child(ren).
 While Nevada’s public policy ensures both parents remain an active part of their children’s lives, custody determinations will be made in the best interests of the child through our legal aid for child custody.
 Additionally, if one parent makes more money than the other, Nevada child support law may come into effect.
 Erin N. Grieve is a Reno family lawyer who handles all elements of a child support and child custody case in a way that puts the security, happiness, and health of your child(ren) at the forefront.